-As with all aspects of the disease, multidisciplinary and collaborative approaches to endometriosis-related infertility are key towards achieving best outcomes.
-The fertility team, which usually consists of reproductive endocrinologists, embryologists, clinical nurses, technicians and lab staff, represents a vital part of that collaborative, especially for those patients in whom infertility persists despite gold-standard surgical intervention.
+As with all aspects of the disease, multidisciplinary and collaborative approaches to endometriosis-related infertility are the keys towards achieving best outcomes.
+A fertility team, which usually consists of reproductive endocrinologists, embryologists, clinical nurses, technicians and lab staff, represents a vital part of that collaborative, especially for those patients in whom infertility persists despite gold-standard surgical intervention.
 Despite the many options that exist, there is no facile answer or ‘one size fits all’ approach; each case must be individualized.
 For some, simply flushing the tubes during Laparoscopy might restore fertility.
 For others, Fertiliscopy or MiniLap might offer better outcomes than traditional Laparoscopy.
 For still others, adenomyosis or other pathology may be a complicating factor requiring additional care.
 All approaches, and perhaps a combination thereof, can be helpful, but depends on the individual’s circumstances.

 Many patients ask us how soon after surgery they can start trying to conceive.
 We always recommend waiting at least 2 weeks before intercourse to prevent infection within the uterus as the cervix closes.
 However, if there was no work done on the ovaries or the removal of fibroids from the uterine wall, you can try conceiving the next cycle.
-However, if you have had endometriomas removed or fibroids removed, we would usually recommend waiting 3 months to allow the ovaries to heal and the uterus to heal before conception is attempted.
+If you have had endometriomas removed or fibroids removed, we would usually recommend waiting 3 months to allow the ovaries to heal and the uterus to heal before conception is attempted.

 Ultimately, the sooner in an individual’s life endometriosis can be correctly diagnosed and truly eradicated, the better their long-term outlook becomes, from quality of to life to physical symptoms to improvement and/or preservation of fertility.
-Ultimately, each situation will be approached on its own merits, but what matters most is the skill of the provider, their understanding of the disease and fertility-sparing principles, and of course - the patient’s needs above all else.
+Of course, each situation will be approached on its own merits, but what matters most is the skill of the provider, their understanding of the disease and fertility-sparing principles, and of course - the patient’s needs above all else.